Sausage and Lentil Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This soup has a lot of sausage and red peppers and only a small amount of lentils, so check nutritional information to see if the net carbs are low enough for you.
-With turkey Italian Sausage, this would be acceptable for any phase of the original South Beach Diet and it’s also great for other low-glycemic eating plans.
+My Sausage and Lentil Soup soup has a lot of sausage and red peppers and only a small amount of lentils, so it should work for low-carb diets, but maybe not for strict Keto.
+With turkey Italian Sausage, this would be acceptable for any phase of the original South Beach Diet.

 Find More Recipes Like This One: